AdaptApplications/AdaptApplications.github.io/docs/builder_console/building_a_form.md

 ---

-# Creating a Form in Adapt Apps
+# Building a Form in Adapt Apps

-To create a form, start by navigating to the Adapt Apps builder.

 ## Getting Started